Reception Class

 PE/Forest School:

-Our PE/Forest School day is a Friday.
-Children should come to school dressed in their PE kit.
+Our PE/Forest School day is on Friday.
+Children should come to school dressed in their PE kit on this day.

 Reading at home: